White House to reportedly meet with tech leaders about semiconductor shortage

-The White House will meet with the CEOs from Intel, Dell, Samsung, Ford, HP, AT&T, Alphabet, General Motors and other companies on Monday to discuss the global computer chip shortage, reports Friday said.
+The White House will meet with CEOs from Intel, Dell, Samsung, Ford, HP, AT&T, Alphabet, General Motors and other companies on Monday to discuss the global computer chip shortage, according to reports Friday.

-Also set to attend the semiconductor summit according to are execs from Cummins, Global Foundries, Medtronic, Micron, Northrop Grumman, NXP, PACCAR, Piston Group, SkyWater Technology, Stellantis and Taiwan Semiconductor Manufacturing Company, CNBC reported.
+Also set to attend the semiconductor summit are executives from Cummins, Global Foundries, Medtronic, Micron, Northrop Grumman, NXP, PACCAR, Piston Group, SkyWater Technology, Stellantis and Taiwan Semiconductor Manufacturing Co., CNBC reported.

 Read more: From PS5 to Ford F-150: How a global chip shortage is 'impacting everything'

-The virtual semiconductor summit will include White House National Security Advisor Jake Sullivan, National Economic Council Director Brian Deese and Commerce Secretary Gina Raimondo, according to Reuters.
+The virtual semiconductor summit will include White House National Security Adviser Jake Sullivan, National Economic Council Director Brian Deese and Commerce Secretary Gina Raimondo, according to Reuters.

-It follows US President Joe Biden in February signing an executive order to improve the semiconductor chip supply chain, which included a 100-day review of the supply chain.
+It follows President Joe Biden in February signing an executive order to improve the semiconductor chip supply chain, which included a 100-day review.

-"We need to make sure these supply chains are secure and reliable," Biden said at the time, adding semiconductor chips power everything from cars to phones and medical devices.
+"We need to make sure these supply chains are secure and reliable," Biden said at the time, adding that semiconductor chips power everything from cars to phones to medical devices.

 With Ford, General Motors, Toyota and other automakers unable to obtain certain chips, they're cutting production on cars including the Ford F-150, while there are also shortages in chips for Sony's PlayStation 5 and Microsoft's Xbox Series X. Qualcomm has also been unable to get enough processors to meet the demands of phone makers.